seaburrows/multi-step-form/README.md

 An example of a multi-step form with all components hand-rolled :sushi:

+> View the site here: https://upbeat-neumann-79f2d5.netlify.app

+This form is broken into two steps and a thank you page.

+It could be extended to have more steps by altering the configuration file.

+[yup]() is used for all validation and to customise error messages.

 ## Setup

 This project uses [Create React App]() under the hood.